Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Graphs and its Geometric Realizations

-When the context is clear, we omit to write the set of edges, i.e. we write just $X$ instead of $(X,E)$ when we refer to a graph.
-We can (and we implicitly do) set an arbitrary order $<$ over the vertices of $X$; this is helpful in a couple of construction during the document.
+Note that this closure operation induces the neighborhood filter at $x$ on $X$ as $\NFil{x} = \GFil{c_X(x)}{X}$.
+When the context is clear, we omit writing the set of edges in the ordered pair.
+In other words, we write $X$ instead of $(X, E)$ when we refer to a graph.

+\begin{observacion} For any set, we can prove the existence of a well-order through the axiom of choice.
+The set of vertices in each of our graphs is a well-ordered.
+This order is denoted by $\leq$.
+The symbols $<$ will mean that $v\leq w$ and $v\neq w$.